 Through close communication with your medical team, and a combination of medical and nutritional management, you can keep most chemotherapy symptoms under control.
 Best of all, you can help your body get the nutrients needed for healing and recovery.

-If you, or a loved one, have received a cancer diagnosis, ask your medical team for a referral to a registered dietitian nutritionist who is a certified specialist in oncology nutrition (CSO).
-If a CSO is not available, a non-CSO registered dietitian is also a great option.
+If you or a loved one have received a cancer diagnosis, ask your medical team for a referral to a registered dietitian nutritionist who is a certified specialist in oncology nutrition, or CSO.
+If a CSO is not available, a non-CSO registered dietitian nutritionist also is a great option.